rajbargaiya22/mojo/readme.txt

 == Resources ==

-RJ Bookmarks WordPress Theme, Copyright 2024 Pritam Shinde RJ Bookmarks is distributed under the terms of the GNU GPL.
+RJ Mojo WordPress Theme, Copyright 2024 Rajendra Bargaiya RJ Mojo is distributed under the terms of the GNU GPL.

 Theme is Built using the following resource bundles.